srflaxu40/ansible-m31/README.md

 # ansible-m31

+Run, pack, and utilize your ansible code against Amazon's Cloud (AWS).
+Test your code on-the-fly with ansible-kitchen.

 # Development Setup

-* This expects you've installed [Homebrew](https://brew.sh/).
+* This repo expects you've installed [Homebrew](https://brew.sh/).
 * Install rbenv with the instructions below.
-* This tutorial expects that you ahve installed [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
+* This repo expects that you ahve installed [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).

 ## rbenv instructions